AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

       Model a 1-d stellar atmosphere (plane-parallel or spherical/self-gravitating) and dump energy in via an analytic heat source and watch the atmosphere’s hydrostatic state adjust in response.
-This is the counterpart to the test_basestate unit test.
+This is the counterpart to the Maestro test_basestate unit test.

 -  hydro_tests: